-Encourage our staff to complete the eLearning Turas Learn/LearnPro Deaf Awareness module.
-This can be undertaken as part of New Staff Induction or within Continual Professional Development activities.
+Encourage our staff to complete the eLearning See Hear Highland Education and Learning Services (SHHELS) Turas Learn platform Sensory Awareness modules which includes a Deaf Awareness module.
+This can be undertaken as part of new Staff Induction or within Continual Professional Development (CDP) activities for current staff.

 Signpost health and social care staff, both acute and community, to an online learning resource toolkit to raise awareness of BSL and Deaf culture.
-This will be led by NHS Health Scotland and Deaf Scotland (formerly Scottish Council on Deafness) and will be rolled out across Scotland by 2018.
+This will be led by Public Health Scotland and Deaf Scotland (formerly Scottish Council on Deafness) and will be rolled out across Scotland. https://elearning.healthscotland.com/course/view.php?id=539

-https://elearning.healthscotland.com/course/view.php?id=539

 Liaise with organisations such as the British Deaf Association Scotland or Signs4Life re: the provision of awareness & basic skills sessions for staff on deafness & BSL.
 These can be delivered in person or remotely utilising technology, which can be more cost effective.
-We will keep the Western Isles Sensory Centre informed of these at the same time, as their knowledge of trainers in the field is also beneficial.